thenumbernine/HydrodynamicsGPU/README.md

-Burgers, Roe, HLL, HLLC, Bona-Masso ADM general relativistic solvers in 1D, 2D, 3D Slope limiter working on Burgers and Roe solvers Periodic, Mirror, and Free-Flow boundary methods Self-gravity option for Euler solvers
+Burgers, Roe, HLL, HLLC, Bona-Masso ADM general relativistic solvers in 1D, 2D, 3D Slope limiter working on Burgers and Roe solvers Periodic, Mirror, and Free-Flow boundary methods Self-gravity option for Euler equation solvers

-Simulates Euler equations, Maxwell, and Bona-Masso ADM formalism
+Simulates Euler equations, SRHD, Maxwell, and Bona-Masso ADM formalism

-Working on MHD, SRHD
+Working on MHD

 Might get around to CG or GMRes method of Backward Euler implicit integration

-TODO:
-EulerHLL, EulerHLLC, MHDBurgers, MHDHLLC are using the old all-sides-at-once integration method everything else is using the one-side-at-a-time method I think I want to go back to the old method.

 Check out the Makefile for a list of its dependent projects.